Ruby on Rust

 Using the rb-sys-dock helper

 The rb-sys-dock executable allows you to easily enter the Docker container used to cross compile your gem.
-You can use you tool to build your gem, and then exit the container.
+You can use your tool to build your gem, and then exit the container.
 The gem will be available in the pkg directory.

 $ bundle exec rb-sys-dock -p aarch64-linux --build